danohn/langchain-conversationrelay/README.md

 3. **Test the voice agent**:
    - Call your Twilio phone number
    - The agent will greet you and respond to your questions
-   - Try: "What is 10 plus 5?" or "Calculate 7 times 8"
+   - Try: "What is 10 plus 5?" then ask "What was that result?"
-   - Hang up and call again - the agent remembers your previous conversation!
+   - Memory persists within a call, but each new call starts fresh (new Call SID = new session)

 **How it works**:
 - Twilio receives the call → requests TwiML from `/twiml` endpoint